cylc/cylc-doc/src/tutorial/runtime/introduction.rst

       read or write files shared with other tasks.
    ``work/``
-      Contains task :term:`work directories <work directory>`, i.e. the *current working directories* of running task jobs.
+      Contains task :term:`work directories <work directory>`, i.e. the *current working directories* of running tasks.
 These are removed automatically if empty when a task finishes.

     The job log directory path ends in ``<cycle-point>/<task-name>/<job-submission-num>/``, where the :term:`job submission number` starts at 1 and increments each time a task re-runs.

-    You can use the command line to view scheduler or task job logs without having to find them yourself on the filesystem:
+    You can use the command line to view scheduler or job logs without having to find them yourself on the filesystem:

     .. code-block:: bash